-The Banner Psychiatric Center is Banner Health's answer to behavioral-health-related crowding in hospital emergency departments.
+The Banner Psychiatric Center is Banner Health's answer to behavioral health-related crowding in hospital emergency departments.

-Patients in crisis are admitted to the Banner Psychiatric Center for assessment, rather than being held for hours or days in a hospital emergency or inpatient room until they can be seen by qualified professionals.
+Adult patients in crisis are admitted to the Banner Psychiatric Center for assessment, rather than being held for hours or days in a hospital emergency or inpatient room until they can be seen by qualified professionals.

 Banner Psychiatric Center staff are responsible for authorizing services for adults in a mental health crisis, including:

 - Inpatient hospitalization